halderavik/mr_with_ai/MCP_dev.md

 - [ ] Set `self.name`, `self.required_columns`, and `self.description`.
 - [ ] Implement `run()` as described above.
 - [ ] Always propose and confirm variable mapping before running analysis.
+- [ ] Use LLM to match variables with available metadata.
+- [ ] Implement segmentation support if applicable.
 - [ ] Return results in the required format.
 - [ ] Test your MCP by simulating the chat flow (propose mapping, confirm, run analysis).